Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Acknowledgment

 Research of IR is supported by the OPERA award (FR/SCM/11-Dec-2020/PHY) from BITS-Pilani, the Start-up Research Grant (SRG/2022/000972) from ANRF, India, and the cross-discipline research fund (C1/23/185) from BITS-Pilani.
 IR acknowledges useful discussion in the meetings of QC4HEP working group.
 NN is supported by the CSIR fellowship provided by the Govt. of India under the CSIR-JRF scheme (file no. 09/1031(19779)/2024- EMR-I).
 NC is supported by the Director’s Fellowship of the Indian Institute of Technology Gandhinagar.
 AB would like to thank the speakers and participants of the BIRS-CMI workshop (25w5386) ``Quantum Gravity and Information Theory: Modern Developments" for stimulating discussion, and the physics department of BITS-Pilani, Goa, for hospitality during this work.
 AB is supported by the Core Research Grant (CRG/2023/ 001120) by the Anusandhan National Research Foundation (ANRF), India.
 A.B. also acknowledges the associateship program of the Indian Academy of Sciences, Bengaluru, and support from the Indian Institute of Technology Gandhinagar and a generous donor through the Singheswari and Ram Krishna Jha Chair.
 NA would like to thank the Start-up Research Grant (SRG/2022/000972) for computational facilities at BITS and Sharanga HPC for tensor network computations.
 NA further acknowledges Sharanga HPC usage for tensor network computations, Kapil Ghadiali for computational support at TIFR, and hospitality at the Institute for Basic Science, Daejeon, where a part of the work was done.
+We thank the organizers of the 42nd International Symposium on Lattice Field Theory (LATTICE2025) for selecting the work reported in Ref.~\cite{Ara:2026o5} for an oral presentation in the parallel session on ``Quantum computing and quantum information'' \footnote{\textcolor{black}{That presentation and the corresponding proceedings focused only on the local filtering terms.
+The present paper substantially extends that analysis by incorporating the non-local mesonic hopping term, developing a unified post-selected filtering interpretation for both local and non-local gauge-invariant operators, and providing a more detailed study of the resulting entanglement dynamics and its scaling behavior.
+Figs.~(\ref{Fig-6}), (\ref{Fig-7}), and (\ref{Fig-9}) of the present paper are refined and expanded versions of Figs.~(4), (5), and (6) of Ref.~\cite{Ara:2026o5}, respectively with additional details.}}.